Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 * Build section edges;
 * Build p-curves;
 * Store all obtained information in DS.
-IP uses DS as input data.

 IP is implemented in the class *BOPAlgo_PaveFiller*.

+@figure{/user_guides/boolean_operations/images/operations_image064.svg,  "Diagram for Class BOPAlgo_PaveFiller"}

+@subsection occt_algorithms_5_1a Class BOPAlgo_Algo
+The class *BOPAlgo_Algo* provides the base interface for all algorithms to provide the possibility to:
+* Get Error status;
+* Get Warning status;
+* Turn on/off the parallel processing
+* Break the operations by user request
+* Check data;
+* Check the result;
+* Set the appropriate memory allocator.

 The description provided in the next paragraphs is coherent with the implementation of the method *BOPAlgo_PaveFiller::Perform()*.

 @subsection occt_algorithms_5_1	Initialization